bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 hugo new doc/demo/_index.md
 ```

 The small difference between a _leaf bundle_ for a [single page]({{< relref "#single" >}}) and a _branch bundle_ is the leading underscore for the _Markdown_ master file.
-It's only `index.md` versus `_index.md` — but these two have a different purpose.
+It's only `index.md` versus `_index.md`.
+But they have a very different purpose.
 A folder with a _leaf bundle_ collects material for _one_ page.
-A _branch bundle_ collects as many pages and may include as many other bundles as we need — there is no technical limit to the folder hierarchy.
-A branch bundle can act like a chapter, section or subsection. `_index.md` should contain general content about this section.
+A _branch bundle_ collects as many pages and may include as many other bundles as we need — there is no technical limit to the depth of folder hierarchy.
+A branch bundle can act like a chapter, section or subsection.

+`_index.md` should contain general content about this section.
 The page for a _branch bundle_ usually also presents a list of selected content from every page in the branch.

+{{< sidenote up=11 >}}
+**No subdirectories** are accessible to retrieve resources in `_index.md`.
+All resources specific for the list page generated from `_index.md` at the root of the _branch bundle_ need also to be placed in the branch root.
+This limitation avoids confusion about the purpose of subfolders.
+{{< /sidenote >}}

 To reflect this relationship in the menu, we need to set `parent = "demo"` in `my-first-doc-page` and Hugo rearranges the page structure and the menu alike.

 ### Page Bundles {#bundle}

 [_Branch bundles_]({{< relref "#branch-bundle" >}}) and [_leaf bundles_]({{< relref "#leaf-bundle" >}}) are both _page bundles_.
 A _branch bundle_ for a list page may also include page resources.

-{{< sidenote up=8 >}}
-**No subdirectories** are accessible to retrieve page resources from `_index.md`.
-Resources need to be placed in the branch root.
-This limitation avoids confusion about the purpose of subfolders.
-{{< /sidenote >}}

 ### Page Resources {#resources}